Tips for Building Your Immune System

 1) Support your immune system so it’s ready to fight the good fight (if need be!).
 Some of our favorite herbs to support the immune system are astragalus, elderberry, echinacea, and any and all of the vast array of mushrooms (reishi, cordyceps, chaga… to name just a few!).
-Urban Moonshine and Elderberry & Honey Tonic both combine many of these herbs in one formula.
+Elderberry & Mushroom Immune Support Potion and Elderberry & Honey Tonic both combine many of these herbs in one formula.

 2) Make antimicrobial foods a part of your everyday diet.
 Raw garlic is a great choice and pesto is a yummy way to eat it.
 You can get both the mushrooms (mentioned above) and garlic in Pure Fire Tonic.

 3) Take care of your mucous membranes!
 The respiratory system begins in your nose.
 Make sure those mucous membranes are plump and pliable so they can do their best work.
 Most important for this: stay hydrated.
 And if your nose is dry, use an oil to keep it healthy; if you're prone to stuffiness, try a sinus rejuvenation oil.
 Finally, you can keep your sinuses clean by using a neti pot.
 While not completely comfortable (okay, it feels like an elephant is sticking its trunk up your nose), using a neti pot is fabulous for flushing your mucous membranes.